Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 ## Telescopic Vision
 [Available anywhere, can be added onto other eye mods] *An additional modification overtop your eyes, allowing for a physical increase in magnification*
-- Can be combined with other mods in this slot
+- Can be combined with other mods in this slot, and does not take up an additional slot
 - Allows up to an insane 64x magnification

 ## Antiflash